krivenko/ezARPACK/doc/index.rst

   - `xtensor >= 0.20.0 <https://github.com/xtensor-stack/xtensor>`_

-  Upon choosing the right backend via a template parameter of the main `arpack_worker` class, programmer can use callable objects acting on the vector objects from their library of choice.
-The output eigenvalues and eigenvectors are accessible to the calling code in the compatible format too.
+  Upon choosing the right backend via a template parameter of the main `arpack_worker` class, programmer can use callable objects to act on the vectors from their library of choice.
+The output eigenvalues and eigenvectors are accessible to the calling code in a compatible format too.

   Besides covering a range of popular matrix frameworks, ezARPACK allows for easy :ref:`addition of new backends <storage>` via specialization of a traits structure.

-You can learn about library's capabilities and the most common usage patterns from a series of :ref:`examples`.
+You can learn about library's capabilities and the most common usage patterns from the :ref:`guide`.
 For an in-depth description of ezARPACK's API consult the :ref:`reference`.

 Being a header-only library, ezARPACK does not require installation.
 However,